-- Current or history of other mental health problems such as post-traumatic stress disorder
+- Current or past history of other mental health problems, such as post-traumatic stress disorder

 - Major life changes and stress in childhood

 Any stressful event can lead to an adjustment disorder.
-Some examples include:
+Some examples are:

 - School challenges

 - Major life change, such as marriage, divorce, baby, or moving